 If you’ve read my post on differentiating independent work, you know that I have three math groups.
-Each of my math groups has their own colored folder.
+Each of my math groups has its own colored folder.
 I love color coding!
-You can easily color code your math centers by labeling them with colored dot stickers and colored folders.
+You can easily color-code your math centers by labeling them with colored dot stickers and colored folders.

-I usually had my two of my three groups (usually the on-level and above -level groups) completing the SAME center.
+I usually had two of my three groups (usually the on-level and above-level groups) completing the SAME center.
 Then, my third group (usually the lowest level), would complete a lower level center.

 This will be different for each classroom and unique group of students.
-Test out different bins, labels, etc. and see what works best.
-I’ll be honest, at one point my groups CHOSE which level to complete.
+Test out different bins, labels, etc., and see what works best.
+I’ll be honest, at one time, one group chose which level math center they wanted to complete.
 And you know what, IT ACTUALLY WORKED!
 I said to them, “If you think you’re ready to complete the 3-digit addition center, choose that one!
 If you think you’d still like more practice with 2-digit addition, choose that one!”
 I was AMAZED at how well they did with that.